api3dao/api3-dao/packages/pool/README.md

 In case a user does not want to make proposals and vote directly, they can delegate their voting power to another user.
 A user that has delegated their voting power cannot make or vote on proposals.
 Delegation works only one-hop, i.e., if a user has delegated their voting power to another user that has also delegated to someone else, the delegation will not be counted for anyone's voting power.
+The user can then update the delegate address or even revoke the delegation.

 ### Proposal spam protection